PATRIC3/p3_docs/docroot/user_guides/workspaces/jobs.md

 The nature of the results of the job depends on the type of PATRIC Service that initiated the job.
 For descriptions of the various services and their results, see [Services and Tools](../services/services_tab.html.html).

 If a job fails, it usually means that either something was wrong with the input files or there was a problem with the back-end systems that run the jobs.
-In this instance, selecting failed job and clicking the
+In this instance, selecting failed job and clicking the Standard Output and Error Output drop-down boxes in the far right panel may give some useful information as to why the job failed.
+If not, clicking the Report Issue button in the vertial green Action Bar will automatically generate a ticket to the PATRIC help desk.
+Providing additional information in the ticket will help the PATRIC team diagnose and resolve the problem.

 ![Failed Job](../images/failed_job.png)